 “Information Sheet” means the summary of the programme containing information about the Issuer[, the Guarantor] and the Notes (including information incorporated therein by reference, as applicable), as prepared by or on behalf of the Issuer [and the Guarantor] connection with the transactions contemplated by this Agreement.

-“Maximum Amount” means [AMOUNT] or such other amount as may apply in accordance with Clause 2.7 (Increase in Maximum Amount).
+“Maximum Amount” means £[AMOUNT] or such other amount as may apply in accordance with Clause 2.6 (Increase in Maximum Amount).

-[“New Zealand Dollars” and “NZD” denote the lawful currency of New Zealand; and “New Zealand Dollar Note” means a Note denominated in New Zealand Dollars.]

 “Note” means a Definitive Note or a Global Note issued under the Agency Agreement to a Dealer.

 “Note Transaction” means the issue by the Issuer and the subscription by a Dealer of Note(s) in accordance with Clause 2 (Issue).